PixelatedLagg/GlimpseEngine/README.md

 # GlimpseEngine
-A 2D engine for games/physics simulations.
+A 2D engine for physics simulations.